trongthanh/dotfiles/README.md

 - [SublimeLinter-jshint](https://github.com/SublimeLinter/SublimeLinter-jshint): SublimeLinter plugin for JavaScript, using NodeJS package `jshint`.
 - [SublimeLinter-json](https://github.com/SublimeLinter/SublimeLinter-json): SublimeLinter plugin for JSON.
 - [SublimeLinter-jsxhint](https://github.com/SublimeLinter/SublimeLinter-jsxhint): SublimeLinter 3 plugin for JSX (React.js), using the NodeJS package `jsxhint`.
-- [Terminal](http://wbond.net/sublime_packages/terminal): Launch terminals from the current file or the root project folder
+- [Terminal](http://wbond.net/sublime_packages/terminal): Launch terminals from the current file or the root project folder.

+_Note: key bindings for the plugins to be added_

 #### Additional Snippets: